 “We had a lot of fun seeing and speaking to the parade watchers,” said Mike Rilee, District 36 Governor.
 “It was like everyone along our parade route was a guest at some point of our meeting.
 And thanks to Toastmasters, the first toast I’ve ever led in my life was in public to thousands of good people in Greenbelt!”

 In the meantime, Alexander and his committee encourage everyone to participate in your own hometown parade.
-Oregon is filled with Toastmaster Clubs and Alexander says it’s easy to take your message to the streets.
+Dvid Alexander says it’s easy to take your message to the streets.

 Jan Jackson© See Bio